 My First Dance

 When I first started my cake business, the Brooklyn Blackout Cake was my very first order.
 Many of my customers had never heard of it.
-To be honest, I had never heard of it either until I was going through a cookbook of mine where I came across it.
+To be honest, I had never heard of it either until I was going through a cookbook of mine where I came across it and I thought, I have to try this!

 A Little History